 The basics of permitted development rights

 Permitted development rights mean, as the name implies, that you’re allowed to extend your property within certain limits without having to apply to the local authority for planning permission.
-The rules changed in 2014 and since then you’ve been able to extend your property as long as:
+The government changed the rules in 2014 on a temporary basis.
+But it confirmed in May 2019 that these rules would be permanent.
+Please note that these rules apply to England only.

 1. The extension and any outbuildings don’t cover more than 50% of the land the property stands on, excluding the original house.